Law-AI/semantic-segmentation/README.md

 ### Output Data format
 All output data will be found inside "saved" folder.
 This contains:
-- **model_state_fn.tar: **  fn is the validation fold number.
+- _model_state_fn.tar_ :  fn is the validation fold number.
 This contains the architecture and model state which achieved highest macro-f1 on validation.
-- **data_state_fn.json: **  Contains predictions, true labels, loss and training index for each document in the validation fold.
+- _data_state_fn.json_ : Contains predictions, true labels, loss and training index for each document in the validation fold.
-- **word2idx.json and tag2idx.json: ** Needed for inference
+- _word2idx.json_ and _tag2idx.json_ :  Needed for inference

 ## Inference
 ### Input Data format